mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Servers-and-Services/Postfix/index.md

 ## Servers and Services > Postfix

-Sometimes you may need to send an email using PHP, to do so you have to configure and start Postfix.
+Sometimes you may need to send an email using PHP, to do so you have to configure and start SMTP.
 An easy way getting Postfix to run is using the configuration tool built into MAMP PRO.

 ![MAMP](/en/MAMP-PRO-Windows/Servers-and-Services/Postfix/smtp.png)

-*  **Include Postfix service in GroupStart**
+*  **Include SMPT service in GroupStart**

    Check to include Postfix in the GroupStart.
 When activated Postfix will automatically start/stop when the Servers button is   pressed.